PapirusDevelopmentTeam/arc-kde/README.md

 ## Issues
-To solve problems with rendering on NVIDIA cards, use this solution: htps://github.com/PapirusDevelopmentTeam/materia-kde#known-issues
+To solve problems with rendering on NVIDIA cards, use this [solution](htps://github.com/PapirusDevelopmentTeam/materia-kde#known-issues)

 ## Donate